kushal-10/inventory-dynamics/docs/single_sourcing/single_neural.rst

 Example Usage
 -------------

-We now present one example to demonstrate how the :class:`SingleSourcingNeuralController` can be called, trained, and evaluated in `idinn`.
+We now present an example to demonstrate how the :class:`SingleSourcingNeuralController` can be called, trained, and evaluated in `idinn`.

 .. code-block:: python